 Aberdeenshire Council shares its Archive Service with Aberdeen City Council.
 The Archive Service aim to collect and preserve historical records relating to North East Scotland and to secure significant modern records for future generations.
 Its role is to safeguard and ensure the long-term survival of the archives in its care on behalf of the local authorities and the general public, as well as to provide access to these historical records and assist individuals with their research.
 2017 will see the launch of a book of “Treasures” from the archives, as well as events and exhibitions.
-Keep up to date with their activities via Twitter and Facebook.
+Keep up to date with their activities via Archive Service Twitter and Archive Service Facebook.

 Aberdeenshire Council Archaeology Service (ACAS), which also provides a service for Moray Council, Angus Council and Aberdeen City Council, has the role of locating, evaluating, safeguarding and interpreting all archaeological sites in the North East of Scotland.
 Search the Site and Monuments Record (SMR) for yourself to learn more about your local area, view our 3D models to experience archaeology in the virtual world, or find inspiration for archaeological adventure in our Sites to Visit section.
 In 2017, we will be creating an online celebration of some of the “Famous Faces” of Aberdeenshire.

 Arts Development Team

 The Arts Development Team works with a broad range of partners to strengthen the arts sector and creative industries while increasing participation in the arts.
 The Team will be working toward the following strategic priorities: widening access to cultural activity, supporting creative practitioners and industries, developing the infrastructure for the arts and supporting Aberdeenshire’s learning communities.